ZahraMammadli/Readme-Generator/README.md

     MIT license was utilised for the this project.

     ##Questions
-    If you have any questions feel to reach checkout my github profile https://github.com/ZahraMammadli
+    If you have any questions feel to checkout my github profile https://github.com/ZahraMammadli
     or reach me out via the email: zahra.mrj@gmail.com